Electric Bike Stats – Why Ebikes are Our Future

 As aforementioned, even electric bikes come with a tiny amount of carbon emissions.
 But this amount becomes negligible when we consider the fact that even when we walk or sleep, we emit carbon dioxide!
 We are built to create such an emission, in small amounts.

-- Unlike cars, electric bikes do not cause any smog, carbon monoxide and other hazardous toxins.
+- Unlike cars, an electric bike do not cause any smog, carbon monoxide and other hazardous toxins.

 - There’s considerable amount of time and energy saved by not circling around looking for parking, or sitting in traffic.